yzukerman/vibe-photo/Themes/vibe-photo-theme/README.md

 A modern, responsive WordPress theme designed specifically for photography portfolios and photo galleries with advanced lightbox functionality, WordPress metadata integration, and comprehensive archive and menu support.

+Note: Claude Code Sonnet 4.5 developed the code with my guidance.
+No warranty is implied or otherwise.
+Use at your own risk.

 ## Features

 - **Advanced Lightbox**: Custom lightbox with EXIF data display, social sharing, and navigation